 Step 6 - Stitch Tops

-Put the main basket inside the lining so that right sides are together.
+Put the main basket inside the lining so that the right sides are together.
 Match the side seams and top raw edges and stitch around the top.

 Step 7 - Turn Through Gap

 Turn the basket the right way out through the gap in the lining side.
-Close the gap with either an invisible ladder stitch or machine stitch.
+Close the gap with either an invisible ladder stitch or a machine stitch.

 If you use an invisible hand stitch you could actually use your basket as reversible.
 When you get sick of one fabric, just turn it inside out so the lining fabric is on display.